A policy supplies privileges to an entity such as a catalog, schema, table, view, or column, based on the entity’s assigned attributes, such as tags.

 The attribute-based access control system of Starburst Galaxy allows the combination of policies and attributes, such as tags, to further manage role access to entities such as catalogs, schemas, tables, views, and columns.

-A policy can grant privileges that can apply to different entities, such as a schema and a table.
+A policy can grant privileges, apply row filters, or apply column masks to different entities, such as a schema and a table.
 A policy is only active if the policy role is contained in the user’s current active role set.

 Starburst Galaxy combines attribute-based privilege grants and role-based privilege grants to determine role access to entities.